echeran/smile-of-murugan/webbook/chapter06.md

 typical features of the descriptive technique employed by early Tamil classical poets are terseness and concentration.
-The descriptions are intensive, never extensive; acute, accurate and sharp, never elaborate and full, never "from head to foot".1 This technique gives no room for exaggeration, so typical of Sanskrit *kavya* poetry, and of later, medieval Tamil literature.
+The descriptions are intensive, never extensive; acute, accurate and sharp, never elaborate and full, never "from head to foot".[^head-to-foot] This technique gives no room for exaggeration, so typical of Sanskrit *kavya* poetry, and of later, medieval Tamil literature.
 The poets take their inspiration straight from nature and experience; in a way, they creatively copy nature and life.
-This means that they do not 1 Cf. the medieval Tamil term *kēcāti pāta varuṇanai* "description from head to foot".
+This means that they do not use foreign, borrowed imagery.

-1

-use foreign, borrowed imagery.
 The matter employed in descriptions is traditional and conventionalized (cf. next chapter for the detailed treatment of this feature).
 And, finally, there is usually a perfect harmony of content and its formal expression.
-M. Varadarajan quotes, as an example of a typical early classical description, Puṟam 334.
+M. Varadarajan quotes,[^literary-theories-52-53] as an example of a typical early classical description, Puṟam 334.
 2: a hare is pictured as *tūmayirk kuruntā ņeṭuñcevik* *kurumuyal* "small (young) hare with pure fur, short legs and long ears".
 The poet (Maturai Tamilakkūttaṇār) has succeeded, using